dazzyweb/cute-grids/README.md

 ##Browser Support

-Works on Chrome, Safari, Firefox, Opera, IE9+
+Works on Chrome, Safari, Firefox, Opera, IE9+.
-If you need Cute grids to work in IE8 then this is possible with using respond.js polyfill for media css3 Media queries and REM-unit-polyfill for rem untis .
+If you need Cute grids to work in IE8 then this is possible with using respond.js polyfill for Media queries and REM-unit-polyfill for rem untis .

 ##Instructions